Edge of happiness

 Published by elliottcm

-Love adventure travel, work hard & play hard, happy in both extremes - relaxing on a remote beach or rappelling down cliffs, take joy in simple things, love being on & near the water, visited 55 countries & 47 states so far in this crazy beautiful life!
+Love adventure travel, work hard & play hard, happy in both extremes - relaxing on a remote beach or rappelling down cliffs, take joy in simple things, love being on & near the water, visited 58 countries, 52 of 63 National Parks & all 50 states in this crazy beautiful life!
 Goals by my 50th birthday - 50 states.
-75 countries.
+60 countries.
 50 national parks.
 Be in Antarctica on my big day.